vikbez/jswheel/README.md

 jsWheel
 ========

-jQuery module (sorry) that creates a wheel-type menu.
+~~jQuery module (sorry)~~ VANILLA Javascript lib that creates a wheel-type menu.
 Created for a side-project.

 * Everything configurable
 * Works with TweenLite for fast speed

 ##Usage
-Look at demo/index.html for now.
+Please look at demo/index.html

 ##Demo